s4mothy/csci5801grp19/docs/scrum_planning/product_backlog.md

 - As a: Instructor
 - I want to: be able to have the system identify integers when parsing source code during problem generation.
 - So that: I can create problems where changes in an integers value are part of its generation.

+## Item 15: Vertical Bar Not Handled Correctly in Multiple Choice Generation ##

+- As a: Instructor
+- I want to: use bitwise or operations in my problems.
+- So that: my students can be tested on its use.